openwdl/wdl/SPEC.md

 ```

 It is recommended (but not required) that JSON outputs be "pretty printed" to be more human-readable.

+### File/Directory Outputs

+It is up to the execution engine to provide workflow `File` and `Directory` outputs to the user that persist following a successful execution of the workflow.
+The execution engine is free to specify the values that are allowed for `File` and `Directory` parameters, but at a minimum it is required to support POSIX absolute file paths (e.g., `/path/to/file`).

+It is strongly recommended that output files and directories be specified as absolute paths to local files or as URLs.
+If relative paths are allowed, then it is suggested that they be resolved relative to the directory that contains the output JSON file (if a file is written) or to a single common directory containing all the workflow outputs.

 ## Extended File/Directory Input/Output Format